 Just like human beings, there’s no cure for canine diabetes.
-If not treated correctly, the symptoms and effects of diabetes can easily progress.
-If left untreated diabetes can also result in cataracts, loss of vision or even death.
-Once your dog has been diagnosed with diabetes, it’s imperative, therefore, for you to have the right treatment for your dog.
-Follow this religiously and consistently, to avoid complications.
+Diabetes in dogs can be treated with proper management.
+If not treated correctly, the symptoms and effects of diabetes can quickly progress.
+When left untreated, diabetes can also result in cataracts, loss of vision, or even death.
+Once your dog has been diagnosed with diabetes, it’s imperative, therefore, for you to have the proper treatment for your dog.
+Follow this religiously and consistently to avoid complications.

-The usual treatment that your dog may have to go through is the injection of insulin.
-Depending on the severity, this can be from once or twice a day.
+The usual treatment your dog may have to go through is insulin injection.
+Depending on the severity, this can occur once or twice a day.
 Then, there may also be supplements that your vet is going to prescribe.
-It’s vital that you monitor and track your dog’s sugar levels daily.
+You must monitor and track your dog’s sugar levels daily.
 Any irregularities in your dog’s levels need to be reported to your Vet as it could mean your pet’s treatment plan needs to be adjusted to suit their changing health needs.

 Walk Your Dog

 Dogs need exercise, too.
 Start with the basics by walking your dog.
 Do this very early in the morning or late in the day.
-Dogs suffering from diabetes shouldn’t be walked under the blazing heat of the sun.
-Even a simple exercise such as walking the dog at least half an hour every day is already good enough.
+Dogs suffering from diabetes shouldn’t be walking under the sun’s blazing heat.
+Even a simple exercise such as walking the dog for at least half an hour daily is already good enough.
 On the plus side, this benefits you, too!